AMReX-Codes/amrex/CONTRIBUTING.md

 # Add a new remote for the main AMReX repo, to remain up-to-date.
 git remote add upstream https://github.com/AMReX-Codes/amrex

+# We recommend setting your development branch to track the upstream one instead of your fork:
+git branch -u upstream/development

 # For safety, disable pushing directly to upstream (only relevant if you have write access)
 git remote set-url --push upstream no_push
 ```